 - In all areas (even in areas where heartworms are not a problem), heartworm and intestinal parasite prevention should begin at 6 weeks of age.
-These medications also prevent other parasites besides heartworms so regular administration is paramount. - Other good management ideas which reduce stress and exposure are: - Keep pups on concrete (off dirt, etc.) for at least 12 weeks. - Deal with fleas and ticks immediately as they can really stress pups and are a source of infections - Do not forget about rodent control.
+These medications also prevent other parasites besides heartworms so regular administration is paramount. - A discussion of option vaccines will be addressed in Care of the Adult Hound. - Other good management ideas which reduce stress and exposure are: - Keep pups on concrete (off dirt, etc.) for at least 12 weeks. - Deal with fleas and ticks immediately as they can really stress pups and are a source of infections - Do not forget about rodent control.
 It can be an important source of disease control, especially in puppies. - If other diseases are prevalent in the kennel after weaning, such as coccidia, start medication at the time of weaning.